The Bold Birria Tacos Recipe That Broke the Internet: 1 Taco, Endless Flavor

 Ingredients

-- Substitute dried chilis for 1 can chipotle chilis in Adobo Sauce
+- 1 can Substitute dried chiles for 1 can chipotle chile peppers in Adobo Sauce

 - 2 tbsp brown sugar